tezos/fundraiser-tools/README.md

 # fundraiser-tools
-Tolls for checking keys created in the Tezos fundraiser
+Tools for checking keys created in the Tezos fundraiser